bzsasson/claude-mcp-server-gateway/README.md

 # claude-mcp-server-gateway

-A gateway that sits between Claude Desktop and your MCP servers.
-Instead of loading all MCP tools at startup (which eats up most of your context window), it loads them on demand.
+A Python MCP server gateway that sits between Claude Desktop and your Model Context Protocol servers.
+Instead of loading all MCP tools at startup, it loads them on demand.

+Works with Claude Desktop, Claude Code, and Cline.

-## The problem
+## The MCP server problem

-When you connect multiple MCP servers to Claude Desktop, they all load immediately:
+When you connect multiple MCP servers to Claude:
-- GitHub MCP: 51 tools
+- GitHub MCP server: 51 tools
-- Slack MCP: 20 tools
+- Slack MCP server: 20 tools
 - Google Drive MCP: 15 tools
 - Filesystem MCP: 12 tools

-That's 100+ tool definitions loaded before you even start talking.
-Each tool definition includes JSON schemas that consume tokens.
+That's 100+ MCP tool definitions loaded before you even start.
+Each tool's JSON schema eats up tokens.

-## What this does
+## What this Claude MCP server gateway does

-This gateway presents itself as a single MCP server with 3 tools:
+The gateway acts as a single MCP server with 3 tools:
-1. `list_available_mcps` - shows what MCP servers are configured
+1. `list_available_mcps` - shows configured MCP servers
 2. `load_mcp_tools` - loads tools from a specific MCP server
-3. `call_mcp_tool` - actually runs the tool
+3. `call_mcp_tool` - executes the tool

-MCP servers only spin up when Claude needs them.
+Model Context Protocol servers only start when Claude actually needs them.

 ## Setup

 ### Requirements
-- Python 3.11+
+- Python 3.11+ (for MCP Python SDK)
-- Claude Desktop
+- Claude Desktop, Claude Code, or Cline
-- The MCP servers you want to use
+- MCP servers you want to use

 ### Install